Harry Potter and the Order of the Phoenix

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Harry actively chooses to lead Dumbledore's Army, agreeing to teach defensive magic to his fellow students in secret.
 This is his decision to become a leader and rebel against the Ministry's oppression, moving from passive victim to active resistance fighter., moving from reaction to action.

 The Collapse moment at 92 minutes (66% through) represents the emotional nadir.
 Here, Harry has a vision of Voldemort torturing Sirius in the Department of Mysteries.
 Convinced it's real despite Hermione's warnings, he rushes to save Sirius.
-This is Harry's darkest moment of isolation—cut off from Dumbledore, trusting only his cursed connection to Voldemort, about to walk into a trap that will cost him everything., reveals the protagonist at their lowest point.
+This is Harry's darkest moment of isolation—cut off from Dumbledore, trusting only his cursed connection to Voldemort, about to walk into a trap that will cost him everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 71% of the runtime.
 The Order of the Phoenix arrives to rescue Harry and his friends, led by Sirius.
 Harry sees he isn't alone—the adults he thought had abandoned him come to fight alongside him.
 This synthesis of student resistance (DA training) and Order experience gives Harry renewed strength for the final confrontation., demonstrating the transformation achieved throughout the journey.